-WARNING: EDM Monitoring.
-If the System is configured for "No Monitoring," it is the user's responsibility to ensure that this does not create a hazardous situation.
-Failure to follow these instructions could result in serious injury or death.
+- External Device Monitoring (EDM) - · Creating a hazardous situation could result in serious injury or death. - If the system is configured for "no monitoring," it is the user's responsibility to ensure this does not create a hazardous situation.

-4.4.4 External Device Monitoring
+5.4.4 External Device Monitoring

-EZ-SCREEN LP Low Profile Safety Light Screen provides three possible EDM configurations: 1-channel monitoring, 2channel monitoring, and no monitoring.
+EZ-SCREEN LP Low Profile Safety Light Curtain provides three possible EDM configurations: 1-channel monitoring, 2-channel monitoring, and no monitoring.
 Their functions are described below.

 The most common form of EDM is 1-channel monitoring; its primary advantages are the simplicity of wiring and the ability to use the Auxiliary output.
 The installation must prevent short circuits across the N.C. monitoring contacts and to secondary sources of power.

 Two-channel monitoring has the ability to detect additional failures, such as short circuits, and should be used when those failures cannot be designed out or reasonably be excluded.
 Two-channel monitoring is also the default setting and has the advantage of additional diagnostic capability that can identify which specific element that has slowed or failed.

-Figure 34.
-Two-channel EDM status, with respect to safety output
+Figure 31.
+One-channel EDM status, with respect to safety output